simh/simh/README.md

 #### Command Processing Enhancements

 ##### Environment variable insertion
-Built In variables %DATE%, %TIME%, %DATETIME%, %LDATE%, %LTIME%, %CTIME%, %DATE_YYYY%, %DATE_YY%, %DATE_YC%, %DATE_MM%, %DATE_DD%, %DATE_D%, %DATE_WYYYY%, %DATE_WW%, %TIME_HH%, %TIME_MM%, %TIME_SS%, %STATUS%, %TSTATUS%, %SIM_VERIFY%, %SIM_QUIET%, %SIM_MESSAGE%
+Built In variables %DATE%, %TIME%, %DATETIME%, %LDATE%, %LTIME%, %CTIME%, %DATE_YYYY%, %DATE_YY%, %DATE_YC%, %DATE_MM%, %DATE_MMM%, %DATE_MONTH%, %DATE_DD%, %DATE_D%, %DATE_WYYYY%, %DATE_WW%, %TIME_HH%, %TIME_MM%, %TIME_SS%, %STATUS%, %TSTATUS%, %SIM_VERIFY%, %SIM_QUIET%, %SIM_MESSAGE%
-Command Aliases

    Token "%0" expands to the command file name.
-   Token %n (n being a single digit) expands to the n'th argument Tonen %* expands to the whole set of arguments (%1 ... %9)
+   Token %n (n being a single digit) expands to the n'th argument Token %* expands to the whole set of arguments (%1 ... %9)

    The input sequence "\%" represents a literal "%", and "\\" represents a literal "\".
 All other character combinations are rendered literally.

    Omitted parameters result in null-string substitutions.

-   A Tokens preceeded and followed by % characters are expanded as environment variables, and if an environment variable isn't found then it can be one of several special variables:
+   Tokens preceeded and followed by % characters are expanded as environment variables, and if an environment variable isn't found then it can be one of several special variables: